oav27/oav27/README.md

 - Coding Languages: Java, C++, Python, HTML, JavaScript
 - Skills: Teamwork, Communication, Leadership, Project Breakdown, Data Structures

+**Please let me know if you're a recruiter, so I can allow you to see my private repos from school projects/assignements.
+I've created fun projects, but they must remain private to respect the Academic Honestly Policy of my school.
+Thank you for understanding!**

 <!---
 oav27/oav27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.